 Pelargonium may help relieve the common cold, suggests a 2007 study published in Explore.
 For a period of up to 10 days, 103 adults experiencing cold symptoms received either a liquid preparation of pelargonium or a placebo treatment.
 Results revealed that pelargonium helped reduce the severity of cold symptoms, as well as shorten the duration of sickness.

-3) Pelargonium and Strep Throat
+3) Strep Throat

 In a 2003 study from Alternative Therapies in Health and Medicine, researchers found that pelargonium may help treat a strain of strep throat called "non-group A beta hemolytic strep" (or "non-GABHS").
 Unlike group A beta-hemolytic strep throat, non-GABHS is typically treated without the use of antibiotics.